trujunzhang/App-1.4.26-2-fixed/contributingGuides/PR_REVIEW_GUIDELINES.md

 # Testing the changes

 1. Make sure there are no console errors related to the PR.
 If you find console errors in a branch you’re reviewing, check if they also exist in `main`.
-    1. If they do, proceed as normal (report them in #expensify-open-source if you think they need to be fixed).
+    1. If they do, proceed as normal (report them in #ieatta-open-source if you think they need to be fixed).
     2. If the errors do not exist in `main`, report it to the PR author - they need to be fixed before the PR can be merged.
 2. Test the changes on **all platforms**.
 Follow this guide (needs link) to set up each platform.
-    - If you’re unable to boot a platform for any reason, ask for help in the #expensify-open-source Slack channel.
+    - If you’re unable to boot a platform for any reason, ask for help in the #ieatta-open-source Slack channel.
 Your issue might already have been addressed there, so be sure to search first.

 # Reviewing the code

 ## Good code patterns to require

 1. Check that functions have comments when appropriate.
-    - If the function has params or returns something, use [JSDocs syntax]((https://github.com/Expensify/App/blob/main/contributingGuides/STYLE.md#jsdocs)) to describe them.
+    - If the function has params or returns something, use [JSDocs syntax]((https://github.com/Ieatta/App/blob/main/contributingGuides/STYLE.md#jsdocs)) to describe them.
         - Indicate the param name(s), data type passed and / or returned, and purpose if not immediately obvious.
     - Obvious functions (with no params / return value) should not have comments.
     - **In short: _Add comments & docs, only when useful._**
 2. All copy / text shown to users in the product should be stored in the `src/languages/*` files for localization.
-3. Platform-specific files should follow the proper naming convention (see [Platform-Specific File Extensions](https://github.com/expensify/app#platform-specific-file-extensions))
+3. Platform-specific files should follow the proper naming convention (see [Platform-Specific File Extensions](https://github.com/ieatta/app#platform-specific-file-extensions))
     - Example: `MyComponent/index.android.js`

 ## Code patterns to improve